 Ownership of Shares is intended to align the interests of the Company's executive officers, directors and other stakeholders with those of the Shareholders, as participation in the Stock Option Plan rewards overall corporate performance, as measured through the price of the Shares.
 The Stock Option Plan is also intended to assist in the recruitment and retention of key personnel.
-Similar to many other firms in the Company's Peer Group, the granting of Options forms an integral component of the Company's overall executive compensation package.
+As with many similar companies within the same industry of the Company, the granting of Options forms an integral component of the Company's overall executive compensation package.
 The Stock Option Plan enables executive officers to develop and maintain an ownership interest in the Company.

 Options are normally awarded upon the commencement of an executive officer's employment with the Company, with the size of the award determined by the level of the executive officer's responsibility within the Company.
 The Board, on the recommendation of the CCG Committee, has authority to make additional grants from time to time, and such awards are intended to ensure that the number of Options granted to any particular individual is commensurate with the individual's level of ongoing responsibility within the Company.
 The Board and CCG Committee also have regard to other factors when determining whether to make an additional award of Options to an individual under the Stock Option Plan, including the number of outstanding Options already granted to that individual, the value of such Options and the total number of Options available for grant under the Stock Option Plan.
-See the section "Business to be Conducted at the Meeting - Approval of the Second Amended and Restated Stock Option Plan", above, for further information regarding the Stock Option Plan.
+See the section "Executive Compensation - Compensation Discussion and Analysis - Summary of the Stock Option Plan", below, for further information regarding the Stock Option Plan.